KelvinJC/Bank-System-GUI-/README.md

-# Bank System App
+# Bank GUI

-## A password protected PC app designed for use by a bank teller in the management of customers' account records and transactions.
+## A password protected desktop GUI designed for use by a bank teller in the management of customers' account records and transactions.